 It is clear, based on the magnitudes of the powers, that the apparent 19.5 Hz signal has an astrophysical origin rather than being caused by instrumental effects or statistical fluctuations.
 It is less certain that the feature we discovered indicates the presence of a narrow, coherent frequency.
-However, in the next section we will proceed under the assumption that during the short duration of the signal, 19.5 Hz is characteristic, and ask what its cause might be.
+However, in the next section we will proceed under the assumption that during the short duration of the signal, 19.5 Hz is characteristic, and seek possible causes.